Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 3. Nice outfit

-There are so many incredible, once-in-a-lifetime things to do at Uluru, including the dinners under the stars.
+There are so many incredible, once-in-a-lifetime things to do at Uluru, including dinner under the stars.

-We splashed out for the Tali Wiru dinner during our trip, so we made sure to pack something nicer than just hiking gear.
+We splashed out for the Tali Wiru dinner during our trip, so we made sure to pack a nice outfit.

-To be honest, though, we didn’t go super fancy – and nor did any of the other guests.
+If you’re wondering what to wear to Uluru for one of these special dining occasions, to be honest, we didn’t go super fancy – and nor did any of the other guests.
 The priority for everyone was definitely warmth.
 The hubs and I both wore jeans and jumpers for the chilly evening.
 We also took jackets for extra warmth and were very happy we had them.

 A tip for what to pack for Uluru: Ayers Rock Resort encourages visitors to wear long sleeves and long pants for the dinners, but I think you could get away with a long dress.